netradius/mailin-api-java/README.md

  * Create an asset that can be added to a project with maven, ivy and gradle rather than being forced to copy source code
  * Version the client so it's easier to know what's included in each release
  * Modify the client so it follows a more traditional Java coding convention
+ * Provide Javadoc documentation for easier consumption

 The official SendinBlue API documentation is located at https://apidocs.sendinblue.com.